aravind452/FLIGHT-TICKET-BOOKING/README.md

 <h3> Explanation </h3>

 - MainClass.java
-<p> This class is mainly used to get user inputs and based on the input,the concerned action is performed </p>
+<p> This class is mainly used to get user inputs and based on the input, the concerned action is performed </p>